Virtual graduation ceremonies driven by digital production crews

 FAMU’s graduation is schedule for May 9.
 FAMU also will staged a separate video recognition of its student-athletes Friday on YouTube.

 The virtual graduation ceremony is the latest twist that has been caused by the COVID-19 pandemic.
 The student body at each institution has been taking classes on line since early March when Gov. Ron DeSantis announced a shutdown of campuses.
 At that time the schools began to look into the possibility of virtual graduation ceremonies.
+These schools might also look for the best virtual event production companies to organize such online graduation ceremonies.

 FAMU’s recognition of its student-athletes is an in-house production led by Brian Howard, sports information director.
 Some of the coordination was handled by Morgan Mitchell, president of student-athletes Advisory Committee, Howard said.